panoskalf/GTestCovered/README.md

 ## Notes
 - Coverage reports are optional and only generated if `gcovr` is installed.
+- `lcov.info` files are optional and only generated if your version of gcovr supports --lcov argument
 - The project is pre-configured to work seamlessly on both Windows (MinGW) and Linux (Ninja or Unix Makefiles).